 201 Washington St. SW, Atlanta, GA 30303

-Located in the heart of downtown Atlanta, Central Outreach & Advocacy Center assists nearly 10,000 men, women, and children each year in avoiding or overcoming homelessness and advocates with and for them for positive changes in our community.
+Located in the heart of downtown Atlanta, Central Outreach & Advocacy Center provides close to 20,000 services to over 5,000 unduplicated men, women, and children each year in avoiding or overcoming homelessness and advocates with and for them for positive changes in our community.

 Volunteers can donate sandwiches or snack bags to share with our guests for basic needs services or could provide lunch and eat with our job readiness students.